Skip to content

 A property transfer is the process of moving your deed in/out of your asset protection structure:

-To accomplish this, we typically create a Holding Company which holds a Land Trust which holds your deed.
-The deed is then titled into the Land Trust (into structure) or into your personal name (out of structure) depending on the use case.
+To accomplish this, we typically create a Holding Company which is linked to a Land Trust, which holds title to your property through a deed recorded on the land records.

 What Is the Transfer Process?